 Prior to joining HECHO, Camilla managed the distribution of over $20 million annually in conservation funds at a major foundation, aimed at increasing the capacity of local, regional, and national nonprofits.
 She also started the foundation’s first composting program to dramatically reduce landfill waste.
 She has also worked on a number of programs to connect children with nature.

 Camilla graduated from Pacific University in Oregon with a degree in creative writing and literature; and then summa cum laude in environmental law and policy from Vermont Law School.
-She recently joined the board of the nonprofit Southern Appalachian Wilderness Stewards to help build a more diverse network of conservationists in this region.
-Camilla lives in Virginia with her husband, and is enjoying getting to know the outdoors on the East Coast after living most of her life in the west.
+She is Treasurer of the board of the nonprofit Southern Appalachian Wilderness Stewards, which provides trail maintenance jobs, teaches traditional tool skills to new generations of stewards, and assists the recreating public.
+Camilla lives in Virginia with her husband and two daughters, and is enjoying getting to know the outdoors on the East Coast after living most of her life in the west.

 Elizabeth “Liz” Archuleta is HECHO’s Arizona Spokesperson.
 She is currently serving her fifth term on the Coconino County Board of Supervisors representing District Two.
 She is honored to be the first Latina elected to office in the history of Coconino County.
 Liz is a native of Flagstaff and fourth generation resident.
 Liz is involved with HECHO because she is committed to ensuring Hispanics have a voice in public lands and natural resource policy.